solo-io/gloo/docs/content/introduction/traffic_filter.md

 Not all requests should be sent to an Upstream destination.
 Review the following situations in which you might use a direct response or redirect.

-* You want to redirect the response to another website ([Host Redirect]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/redirect_action/" %}})) or to another Virtual Service in Gloo Edge.
+* You want to redirect the response to another website ([Host Redirect]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/redirect_action/" %}})) or to another Virtual Service in Gloo Gateway.
 * You want to redirect clients that request the HTTP version of a service to the [HTTPS version instead]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/https_redirect/" %}}).
 * You want to return a [direct response]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/direct_response_action/" %}}) from the Virtual Service to the client's request, such as a `404 not found` error message.

 ### Faults

 Faults are a way to test the resilience of your services by injecting faults (errors and delays) into a percentage of your requests.
-Gloo Edge can do this automatically by [following this guide]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/faults/" %}}).
+Gloo Gateway can do this automatically by [following this guide]({{% versioned_link_path fromRoot="/guides/traffic_management/request_processing/faults/" %}}).

 ### Timeouts and retries

-Gloo Edge will attempt to send requests to the proper Upstream, but there may be times when that Upstream service is unable to handle additional requests.
+Gloo Gateway will attempt to send requests to the proper Upstream, but there may be times when that Upstream service is unable to handle additional requests.
 The `timeout` and `retry` portions of the `options` section for a route define how long to wait for a response from the Upstream service and what type of retry strategy should be used.

 ```yaml
       options: